Top 10 malware cleaners for Mac in 2025: expert-tested & ranked

 The best malware cleaners for MacBook [complete reviews]

-Has lots of tools for optimizing and maintaining your Mac's performance
+• Has 25+ tools for optimizing and maintaining your Mac's performance (on average, clears out over 5+GB of junk files at first scan)

 Cons: